NovaWilliamClark/Cpp-Style-Guide/README.md

 ### Constants

-- Use uppercase letters and underscores for constant names.
+- Use uppercase letters and underscores for compile time constants.
+- Runtime constants can follow the general naming style
 - Prefer constexpr over #define for defining constants.

 ```cpp